 - Am I aiming to disconnect from daily life or connect with a new culture?

 - What do I want to gain or learn from this journey?

 A Personal Example

 For instance, a few years back I was dealing with amnesia and as a result, not having any true passion in life, no sense of direction.
-Though the trip to Hawaii was purely pragmatic at the time – getting a tattoo sleeve to cover scarring from my accident – seeing culture, a new destination, and interacting with the community led me to find what I’d been missing.
+My trip to Hawaii was purely pragmatic at the time – getting a tattoo sleeve to cover scarring from my accident.
+But seeing vibrant culture, a new destination, and interacting with the local community led me to find what I’d been missing.
 The experience was transformative and aligned perfectly with my needs at the time.

-Taking time to reflect on your intentions can significantly elevate your travel experience, making it much more than a getaway.
+Taking time to reflect on your intentions during meaningful itinerary planning can significantly elevate your travel experience, making it much more than a getaway.

 You’ve set your intentions, which is great.
 Now, make sure your research aligns with those goals.
 For example, if you’re interested in cultural immersion, your research should go beyond just looking for the best tourist spots.

 - Go Beyond Surface Level: Sure, ‘Top 10’ lists are handy, but they’re just a starting point.
 Look for in-depth articles or forums that can offer you a nuanced view of your destination.